 There is some works going on.
 There's a excavator at the top of the park and the track has been cleared.
 My guess this is for the memorial but I later find it's for a firebreak.
 The completion date was meant to be 2011/12.
 As I go further down the hill I can't see anything that resembles the photos I've seen.
 What I do know is this road faces west, the direction of the fire.
 As the wind changed at 2050.
 It would have been dark by then.
 As I write this it's now dark at the same time.
 You would have been able to see the fire coming towards you.
 There's no way to turn around.

-You simply cannot maneuver these tankers with up to 4 tonne of water easily.
+You simply cannot maneuver these tankers carrying 4 tonne of water.
 I estimate the slope is fifteen degrees at some places.
 I travel further down the hill.
 I don't find any marker showing the spot so I make my way up.
 On the way up I thought I could make out the spot where the photos show the trucks stopped.
 But on the news tonight it looks like there is in fact a marker.
 I'll go have a better look when winter comes around.
 I took a few shots at the top showing the name of the park entrance and left.

 I had some lunch at the Upper Beaconsfield memorial up near the Post office.
 Interesting read of the posters they had up.
 The pre-Internet warnings were a lot different.
 I then left.
-I was running low on fuel I played chicken with low levels of petrol only locating a petrol station with "Lo" on the fuel gauge.
+I was running low on fuel and played chicken with low levels of petrol.

 Panton Hill: February 16th 2013